 5

-Attend the Hearing (If Required)
+Handle the Hearing

 -